Pat Finnerty: YouTube and Instagram

 Finnerty joined YouTube in 2009.
 By the early 2020s, Finnerty's viral online content and musical performances had made him a renowned singer-guitarist in the Philadelphia music scene.
-As of the beginning of 2023, he had over 147,000 subscribers and over 6.17 million total views.
+Toward the end of 2023, he had over 166,000 subscribers and over 7.74 million total views.

 Finnerty is known to use social-media platforms to release original song recordings.
 In 2014, he released the humorous songs "Raggae Dog" and "Raggae Dog II: Reflection" via YouTube.

 His social-media channels gained national acclaim in May 2020 when he posted videos online of his band performing live, rooftop concerts in Philadelphia that complied with COVID-19 social-distancing measures and that supported Black Lives Matter.

 On the Instagram platform, Finnerty's presence is branded as "The Pat Finnerty Show".
 In August 2020, Finnerty staged a 24-hour Instagram livestream event referred to as "Grohlathon" in an attempt to get the attention of Foo Fighters' front man Dave Grohl.
 At the nine-hour mark of his stream, to the surprise of Finnerty, Grohl joined via chat while hosting a dinner party with his friends.
 Grohl and Finnerty chatted for several minutes, and Grohl played part of the Dire Straits' song, "Money for Nothing", at the request of Finnerty.

-Finnerty became well-known for his video series What Makes This Song Stink, a spoof of YouTuber Rick Beato's series "What Makes This Song Great?", where he analyzes the musical concepts in popular songs and offers social commentary about the song's lyrics and commercial appeal.
-The series has reviewed "Kryptonite" by 3 Door Down, "All Summer Long" by Kid Rock, "Beverly Hills" by Weezer, "Hey, Soul Sister" by Train, multiple songs by Lenny Kravitz, "Dani California" by the Red Hot Chili Peppers, and "Emo Girl" by Machine Gun Kelly.
-Finnerty also releases "Little Stinkers", which are shorter videos than the approximately 45-minute videos of the main series.
+Finnerty became well known for his video series What Makes This Song Stink, a spoof of YouTuber Rick Beato's series "What Makes This Song Great?", where he analyzes the musical concepts in popular songs and offers social commentary about the song's lyrics and commercial appeal.
+The series has reviewed "Kryptonite" by 3 Doors Down, "All Summer Long" by Kid Rock, "Beverly Hills" by Weezer, "Hey, Soul Sister" by Train, multiple songs by Lenny Kravitz, "Dani California" by the Red Hot Chili Peppers, "Emo Girl" by Machine Gun Kelly, "Try That In A Small Town" by Jason Aldean and "Lonely Road" by Machine Gun Kelly and Jelly Roll.
+Finnerty also releases "Little Stinkers", which are shorter videos than the approximately 45-minute videos of the main series including songs by artists such as Nickelback, Walker Hayes & Monster Truck.
 In 2022, Finnerty adapted the What Makes This Song Stink series as a podcast.

 Finnerty's videos are characterized by his niche humor, social interaction with people on the street and running gags, such as shouting out "Beato!" after mentioning music theory concepts.

 In April 2021, Finnerty's critical review video of the Weezer song "Beverly Hills" helped popularize the term, "The Weezer Conversation", about the complicated relationship fans of the band Weezer have with how the band's songwriting and album development have progressed over the band's tenure.

 Finnerty is good friends with members of rock band Dr. Dog and to support his critical review video of Train's "Hey, Soul Sister", he convinced the band to release a cover of "Here Comes the Hotstepper" by reggae singer Ini Kamoze.